truecoach/styleguides/ux-dev/class-naming-conventions.md

 .button--nav-menu {}
 ```

+This will both (a) reduce specificity, and (b) keep all instances of the class
+name `.nav-menu` in the same place.

 ## SMACSS Conventions

 BEM is our primary class naming pattern, but we also borrow some SMACSS techniques.